Filler Failure Repair Authority Guide

 Is the removal surgery dangerous?
 Will it damage nerves?

 The complex distribution of facial nerves and blood vessels is exactly why repair specialists are so rare.
-Dr. Liu has 20 years of minimally invasive surgery experience, thorough knowledge of facial anatomy, and can precisely avoid neurovascular bundles (Danger Zones) while safely removing foreign bodies.
+Dr. Liu has over 15 years of minimally invasive surgery experience, thorough knowledge of facial anatomy, and can precisely avoid neurovascular bundles (Danger Zones) while safely removing foreign bodies.

 Can fillers from years ago (even 5+ years) still be treated?